IHE/ITI.mCSD/input/pagecontent/volume-1.md

 #### 1:46.4.1.1 Create, Update, and Delete Services

 This profile enables tracking of changes to, searching for, and retrieval of, a set of resources.
-The creation, update, deletion and other maintenance activities of those resources is out of the scope of this profile.
+The creation, update, deletion and other maintenance activities of those resources is optional.

 ### 1:46.4.2 Use Cases